Cardston: Economy

 Cardston's primary industries are education, health care, entrepreneurship, agriculture, and tourism.
-Cardston is one of the few communities in Canada where alcohol cannot be sold or purchased.
+Alcohol became legally available in Cardston for purchase in 2023, after over 100 years of ban.
 The Cardston Airport is located to the south-east of the town.

 Attractions

-Cardston has a soccer park, ball parks, a golf course, an ice skating rink, a swimming pool, tennis courts, hiking trails, a skateboard park, several recreation parks, picnic areas and playgrounds.
+Cardston has a soccer park, ball parks, a golf course, an ice skating rink, a swimming pool, tennis courts, hiking trails, a skateboard park, a hockey stadium, several recreation parks, picnic areas and playgrounds.
 St. Mary's Dam reservoir northeast of Cardston supports water sports in the summer months.

 The Cardston Alberta Temple was constructed by Latter-day Saint pioneers from 1913-1923, and was the first temple constructed by the Church outside of the United States.
 It remained the only temple in Canada until the Toronto Ontario Temple was built in 1990.

 The Remington Carriage Museum is the largest collection of horse-drawn vehicles in North America, with more than 250 carriages, wagons and sleighs.
 The 63000 sqft facility features video displays, a fire hall, carriage factory, restoration shop, working stable, carriage rides, carriage rentals, a restaurant, guided tours, and a gift shop.

 The Carriage House Theatre was constructed in 1912, and underwent renovations in 1937 and 1992.
 It seats 350 and hosts films, community theatre and professional summer theatre.

 The Card Pioneer Home was built by Cardston's founder Charles Ora Card in 1887, and served as a community centre and stopping place for travellers until the first hotel was built in 1894.
 The log structure stands in its original location and is open for public visits.
-It is as a registered provincial historic site.
+It is a registered provincial historic site.

 The Courthouse Museum is a sandstone structure built in 1907 from stone quarried near Cardston.
 It was used longer than any other courthouse in Alberta.
 The building displays the judge's bench, witness box, and jail cells.
 It is a registered provincial historic site.